Mexico–United States border: Veterinary inspections

 When animals are imported from one country to another, there is the possibility that diseases and parasites can move with them.
 Thus, most countries impose animal health regulations on the import of animals.
-Most animals imported to the United States must be accompanied by import permits obtained in advance from the U.S. Department of Agriculture's Animal and Plant Health Inspection Service (APHIS) and/or health certification papers from the country of origin.
+Most animals imported to the U.S. must be accompanied by import permits obtained in advance from the U.S. Department of Agriculture's Animal and Plant Health Inspection Service (APHIS) and/or health certification papers from the country of origin.

 Veterinary inspections are often required, and are available only at designated ports; advance contact with port veterinarians is recommended.
-Animals crossing the United States–Mexico border may have a country of origin other than the country where they present for inspection.
+Animals crossing the U.S.–Mexico border may have a country of origin other than the country where they present for inspection.
 Such animals include those from the U.S. that cross to Mexico and return, and animals from other countries that travel overland through Mexico or the U.S. before crossing the border.

 APHIS imposes precautions to keep out several equine diseases, including glanders, dourine, equine infectious anemia, equine piroplasmosis, Venezuelan equine encephalitis, and contagious equine metritis.
 APHIS also checks horses to prevent the introduction of ticks and other parasites.
 In the Lower Rio Grande Valley, U.S. Department of Agriculture inspectors look for horses and livestock that stray across the border carrying ticks.
 These animals are often called wetstock, and the inspectors are referred to as tickriders.

-Per APHIS, horses originating from Canada can enter the United States with a Canadian government veterinary health certificate and a negative test for EIA.
+Per APHIS, horses originating from Canada can enter the U.S. with a Canadian government veterinary health certificate and a negative test for EIA.
 Horses from Mexico must have a health certificate; pass negative tests for EIA, dourine, glanders, and EP at a USDA import center; and undergo precautionary treatments for external parasites at the port of entry.
 Horses from other Western Hemisphere countries must have the same tests as those from Mexico and, except for horses from Argentina, must be held in quarantine for at least seven days as a check for VEE.

-APHIS imposes similar testing and certification requirements on horses from other parts of the world but without the quarantine for VEE.
+APHIS imposes similar testing and certification requirements on horses from other parts of the world, but without the quarantine for VEE.
 These horses are held in quarantine—usually three days—or until tests are completed.
-Because the disease equine piroplasmosis (equine babesiosis) is endemic in Mexico but not established in the United States, transportation of horses from Mexico to the United States requires evaluation of horses for the presence of this disease.
+Because the disease equine piroplasmosis (equine babesiosis) is endemic in Mexico but not established in the U.S., transportation of horses from Mexico to the U.S. requires evaluation of horses for the presence of this disease.
 A leading exception to this rule is the special waiver obtained by riders participating in the Cabalgata Binacional Villista (see cavalcade).

-Import from the United States to Mexico requires evidence within the prior 45 days of freedom from EIA, among other requirements.
+Import from the U.S. to Mexico requires evidence within the prior 45 days of freedom from EIA, among other requirements.